A note on size-momentum correspondence and chaos: Momentum of a particle falling into the black hole

-The critical charge and the particle momentum can be obtained in a way similar to earlier cases and are given by:
+Following the methodology in last section, the critical charge and RG corrected particle momentum can be computed to be:

-In the present case, we note that the operator size and hence the chaotic behavior is suppressed the charge of the paticle $q$ approches the $q_{crit}$ and stops evolving at $q=q_{critical}$ (from figure-\ref{HVPt}(a)).
-Figures-\ref{HVPt}(b) and \ref{HVPt}(c), show the late time evolution of particle momentum, and hence the holographic operator size for various values of $z$ and $\theta$, respectively.
-Let us mention that in the case $z=1,\theta=0$, the metric in eqn. (\ref{hvads}) goes back to that of a planar Reissner-Nordstrom black hole and hence the results of this section can be compared to the operator size growth studied in~\cite{Ageev:2018msv}.
-Now, one common feature which one notes from figures-\ref{HVPt}(b) and \ref{HVPt}(c) is that, as compared to the case $z=1,\theta=0$ (blue plots in figures-\ref{HVPt}(b) and \ref{HVPt}(c) ), the operator size at late times is always higher for any value of anisotropy and hyperscaling violating parameter (with in the range specified in eqn. (\ref{range}).
-Thus, as per the proposals in~\cite{Susskind1,Susskind:2019ddc,Susskind2}, the holographic complexity is also expected to show similar increase.
-Indeed, the increase of complexity for $z >1$ as compared to $z=1$ was noted earlier in~\cite{Swingle:2017zcd,Alishahiha:2018tep} through direct computation.
-Furthermore, we also note from figures-\ref{HVPt}(b) and \ref{HVPt}(c) is that the operator size growth at late times, increases with $z$ and decreases with $\theta$.
+As in the previous section, one can obtain the late time behaviour of particle momentum given in eqn. (\ref{Pzhv}) numerically.
+The results are plotted in figures \ref{HVPtq} and \ref{HVPt}, which show the late time evolution of particle momentum for charged and neutral cases, respectively.
+For charged particles, the late time momentum behaviour in figure-\ref{HVPtq}) shows that the chaotic nature is suppressed as particle charge $q$ approaches $q_{crit}$, and stops evolving when $q=q_{critical}$.
+This is consistent with the observations in the previous section and seems to be a general feature.
+For neutral particles, the chaotic behaviour increases with increasing $z$ (at fixed $\theta$) or decreasing $\theta$ (at fixed $z$).
+In the case $z=1,\theta=0$, the metric in eqn. (\ref{hvads}) goes back to that of a planar Reissner-Nordstrom black hole and the results are identical to the behaviour of bulk momentum studied in~\cite{Ageev:2018msv}.
+Thus, as compared to the case $z=1,\theta=0$ case, the bulk momentum at late times is always higher for any value of anisotropy (say, $z >1$) and hyperscaling violating parameter (with in the range specified in eqn. (\ref{range}).
+Thus, as per the proposals in~\cite{Susskind1,Susskind:2019ddc,Susskind2} and eqn. (\ref{triple}), the growth rate of complexity is also expected to be higher in anisotropic theories.
+The growth rate of complexity was studied using the holographic CA and also the CV proposals in~\cite{Swingle:2017zcd,An:2018xhv,Alishahiha:2018tep}.
+The enhancement in complexity for $z >1$ as compared to $z=1$ was already noted through direct computation in~\cite{Swingle:2017zcd,An:2018xhv,Alishahiha:2018tep}.